Based on what you've told us, it looks like you're covered by the Plumbing and Fire Sprinklers Award [MA000036].

-An employer and a majority of employees can agree to substitute a public holiday for another day.
+An employer and an employee can agree to substitute a public holiday (or part-day public holiday) for another day.

 If a public holiday is substituted, then the substitute day is regarded as the public holiday and penalty rates are only paid on the substitute day.

 Check the Plumbing Award for other entitlements that can apply when working a public holiday.